From time to time I get asked questions about the painting materials I use...

 Naples Yellow Italian- Williamsburg

-I use Prussian blue and Perylene to make my blacks but also started using Black Spinel by Gamblin.
+I use Prussian blue and Perylene to make my transparent blacks, but also started using Ivory (Bone) Black.

 Medium: I am experimenting with a mixing medium to make my paints flow. my current mix is: